pandas-dev/pandas/doc/source/getting_started/install.rst

 Optional pandas dependencies can be managed as extras (e.g.,``pandas[performance, aws]>=1.5.0``) in a requirements.txt, setup or pyproject.toml file.
-Available optional dependencies are ``[all, performance, computation, aws, gcp, excel, parquet, feather, hdf5, spss, postgresql, mysql, sql-other, html, plot, output_formatting, compression, test]``
+Available optional dependencies are ``[all, performance, computation, aws, gcp, excel, parquet, feather, hdf5, spss, postgresql, mysql, sql-other, html, xml, plot, output_formatting, compression, test]``

 Visualization
 ^^^^^^^^^^^^^

+Can be managed with the ``plot, output_formatting`` extras, depending on the required functionality

 ========================= ================== =============================================================
 Dependency                Minimum Version    Notes